Overdentures vs. Implants: Which Is Better?

 While overdentures are a perfect solution for many situations, both overdentures and implants have different situations where one is superior to the other.

-To get a clearer picture of overdentures and implants, we will dive into both, seeing what makes them a successful tooth replacement option as well as what scenarios best fit each option.
+To get a clearer picture of overdentures and implants, we will explore both and see what makes them a successful tooth replacement option, as well as what scenarios best fit each option.

 Choosing the right option for your smile will depend on a variety of different factors that you can discuss with your dentist or oral surgeon.